LIFE SAVING EMERGENCY INFO

 You should have on hand a flexible digital thermometer and lubrication.
 You should also invest in an inexpensive stethoscope, and have a bottle of liquid simethicone (found with the baby gas medicine) in the cabinet, as well as a plan for warming or cooling the bunny if necessary.

-If you are in the midst of an emergency, please watch this this how-to video by the GHRS!
-It shows step by step instructions and includes some must know information.
-Click http://youtu.be/FshoNB3e9Rg to be redirected to the video on YouTube.
+If you are in the midst of an emergency, please visit the GHRS website for step by step instructions and and "must-know" information.

 More instructions for taking a rabbit’s temperature can be found here: http://www.bio.miami.edu/hare/sickbun.html